awconway/zhfgatsby/chapters/gofer.md

 <img src="/gofer/gofer_core.png" />

+<qu>The study by Boisson et al. (2018) split the analyses in their study into times during surgery where there were 'rapid' core temperature changes and 'slow' core temperature changes.
+As such, the total number of participants reported here counts the number of participants in the Boisson et al. (2018) study twice.</qu>

 </exercise>

 <exercise id="2" title="Sensitivity analysis including only studies judged as low risk of bias" type="slides">

 <img src="/gofer/gofer_core_low.png" />

+<qu>The study by Boisson et al. (2018) split the analyses in their study into times during surgery where there were 'rapid' core temperature changes and 'slow' core temperature changes.
+As such, the total number of participants reported here counts the number of participants in the Boisson et al. (2018) study twice.</qu>

 </exercise>